utkarshyadav20/book-record-management/readme.md

 ## /books

-GET: Get all books
+GET: Get all books ✔️
-POST: Create/Add a new book
+POST: Create/Add a new book ✔️

 ## /books/{id}

-GET: Get a book by id
+GET: Get a book by id ✔️
-PUT: Update a book by id
+PUT: Update a book by id ✔️
-DELETE:Delete a book by id
+DELETE:Delete a book by id ✔️

 ## /books/issued/by-users

-GET: Get all issued books users
+GET: Get the list all issued books & users✔️
-POST:Post a new book to a user

 ## /books/issued/withFine